BillJr99/Ursinus-CS173/_pages/Assignments/Introductory/asmt-warmup.md

 ![]({{ site.baseurl }}/images/asmt-warmup/GoodCode.png)

 Once you click run, the code will run, and it will print a "magic number" inside of a terminal at the botton of the Netbeans window. **Please send me a new message letting me know the value of the magic number (5 pts)**.
-If you are having any trouble, please post to Microsoft Teams.
+If you are having any trouble, please post to GroupMe.

 ## Syllabus (5pts)

 Please take a moment to familiarize yourself with [the course syllabus]({{ site.baseurl }}).
-Then, **please send me a third and final message on Microsoft Teams with the answers to the following questions**
+Then, **please send me a third and final message on GroupMe with the answers to the following questions**

 1. True/False: If you choose to work with a buddy, you are allowed to look at your buddy's code and show them your code during labs
 2. True/False: If you choose to work with a buddy, you are allowed to look at your buddy's code and show them your code for regular assignments.